 Well, this is really complicated or it was for me, as I only stayed 3 days in Vienna.
-I don’t feel with the moral authority to give any advice but yet I’ll try.
 There are many shops called Mozart souvenirs, they sell Mozart products ( probably made in China).
 If you are a fan of Mozart ( I confess I am) then buy anything that makes you happy.

 They have also many products with the image of Empress Sissy on them, as she is much loved by the Austrians.
 Also, they sell products decorated with Gustav Klimt paintings (as they have a collection in the Belvedere Museum).

 They have the usual stuff, music boxes, scarves (I like to buy scarves anywhere I go, they are usually cheap), key chains, fridge magnets, snow globes (they say the snow globes, Schneekugel in German, were invented in Austria so it wouldn’t be a bad souvenir after all) and chocolates as I bought.
 You can also check in Supermarkets, as you might find local products and for cheaper prices.